 Grace Church was established in the mid-nineteenth century and renamed in 1903 to honor Robert E. Lee, who served as Senior Warden some 30 years earlier.
 In 2015 our parish began discussing and debating about whether to restore our name back to Grace, the name it had in Lee's day.
 On September 18, 2017 the Vestry voted to restore our name to Grace Episcopal Church.
 The Vestry is currently exploring meaningful and significant ways to continue to honor Lee.

-Our church has almost 350 communicants and an average Sunday attendance of about 125.
+Our church has almost 300 communicants and an average Sunday attendance of about 140.
 We have worship services each Sunday at 8:00 AM and 10:30 AM.
 A contemplative Taizé Eucharist is offered on the 2nd Sunday of the month at 5 PM.
+A Choral Evensong is offered on the 4th Sunday at 5 PM.
 Christian Formation for children, youth and adults is offered between the morning services. from September to May.

 All Sunday services include the Eucharist.
 The 8:00 AM service tends to be traditional and contemplative, and has no music.
 An active and growing adult choir leads music at the 10:30 AM. service.
 At all services, we embrace Anglican traditions of worship while remaining open to alternative forms of meaningful worship inclusive of children, youth, church seekers, and long-time members.